The Climate Vote

 After realizing that analog broadcast television - with a limiting technology with shrinking markets and importance - will only work to redirect viewers to the Internet and digital media - I did all I could to work in interactive computer-delivered media at Microsoft.
 I was there before Bill discovered the Internet - very exciting times, and I learned much by testing multimedia apps, programming interactive animations, authoring help files, researching interactive television, authoring user education products and designing and producing samples for showcasing streaming media.

 A little deeper: In 1996 I filed two independently developed patents for original hardware products; for a calibrated adjustable gnomon and for an electronic paintbrush.
 I left Microsoft in order to pursue these inventions and do other contracting work.
-No, actually I was black-balled from Microsoft forever, for asserting my rights to an independent invention I patented while working as a permatemp - intependent contractor, not technically employed by them.
-It is a grey area, still untested in the courts.
-But, I got to blunder into a hissy-fit of techno-hubris - and Microsoft got to henceforth miss my brilliance and creativity by their stubborn short-sightedness.
+No, actually I was black-balled from Microsoft forever, for asserting my rights to an independent invention I patented while working as a permatemp - independent contractor, not technically employed by them.
+It is a grey area, still untested in the courts, but widely abused by Microsoft.
+So Microsoft got to henceforth miss my brilliance and creativity by their stubborn short-sightedness.
 Then worked as a program manager at RealNetworks.
-I worked with clients such as CSPAN, Associated Press, Air America Radio, Democracy Now, National Geographic and even helped his High Holiness Dalai Lama in the international delivery of rich media IP content.
+I served clients such as CSPAN, Associated Press, Air America Radio, Democracy Now, National Geographic and even helped his High Holiness Dalai Lama in the international delivery of rich media IP content.

 These days I grow impatient about human responses to global climate change and the political promise of the building an information community.
 I yearn to join a team and contribute to making powerful changes.
 But what matters now?
 Values and goal lines will be changing quickly now.